ekuleshov/pro_video_editor/README.md

 - 🖼️ **Thumbnails**: Generate one or multiple thumbnails from the video.
 - 🎞️ **Keyframes**: Retrieve keyframe information from the video.
 - ✂️ **Trim**: Cut the video to a specified start and end time.
+- 🔗 **Merge Videos**: Concatenate multiple video clips into a single output.
 - ⏩ **Playback Speed**: Adjust the playback speed of the video.
 - 🔇 **Mute Audio**: Remove or mute the audio track from the video.